 TalkBank Persian: Persian Corpus from the Web

 The TalkBank Persian corpus is a Persian corpus made up of blog posts from various Farsi blog sites.
-Texts for this Persian corpus was collected by Shlomo Argamon‘s research group at IIT.
-They shared them with Brian MacWhinney’s group at Carnegie Mellon as part of the IARPA metaphor program.
+Texts for this Persian corpus was collected by Shlomo Argamon’s research group at Illinois Institute of Technology (IIT).
+They shared them with Brian MacWhinney’s group at Carnegie Mellon University as part of the IARPA metaphor program.

 Note: In this description, “Persian” and “Farsi” are considered synonyms when referring to the language.

 The TalkBank Persian corpus was tagged by TreeTagger using Penn TreeBank tagset with Sketch Engine modifications.

 More material from other blog and news sources will be added in due course, with the eventual, combined corpus being called “Farsi-CMU”.

 The Farsi text pre-processing tools from Uppsala University were then applied to normalize spacing between Farsi words and their affixes.
 CMU’s Farsi text normalizer was then applied, to remove Arabic and Persian diacritics and normalize variant forms of the Farsi letter “ye” to a single Unicode representation.
 Finally, CMU applied its Farsi part-of-speech tagger, created by TurboTagger (from Noah Smith’s TurboParser), which was trained on the part of speech tags in the Persian dependency Treebank of Dadegan Research Group with a few minor modifications.

 The Sketch Grammar was developed by Benjamin Mericli at Carnegie Mellon.